 Morphine, a potent opioid analgesic, is commonly used for pain management.
-However, prolonged use can lead to physical and psychological dependence, making it challenging for individuals to discontinue its use without experiencing withdrawal symptoms.
+However, prolonged use can lead to physical and emotional dependency, making it difficult it to discontinue and finally experiencing withdrawal symptoms.
 The consequences of morphine dependence can be devastating, impacting not only the individual's physical health but also their social and psychological well-being.
-Therefore, it is erucial to develop effective strategies and interventions to prevent and treat morphine dependence, including exploring potential inhibitors or reducing agents that can mitigate the development and severity of withdrawal symptoms.
+Therefore, it is crucial to develop effective strategies and interventions to prevent and treat morphine dependence, including exploring potential inhibitors or reducing agents that can mitigate the development and severity of withdrawal symptoms.
 The present study showed that naringin can help reduce physical morphine dependence in rats, indicating its therapeutic potential in managing morphine dependence and withdrawal symptoms.